 “Don’t I know it, sir, and I’m working on that right now, believe me…”

-“And quite frankly, you don’t strike me as the caseworker type.
-Have you considered Biz Admin for fast-track entry into the HR managerial ranks?”
+“Quite frankly, you don’t strike me as the caseworker type.
+Have you considered Biz Admin for fast-track entry into HR managerial ranks?”

 “Guess I haven’t quite gotten that far in the thought process…”